 Dr. Bernard Maister is a senior research associate for the Unit.
 He is a graduate of the William Mitchell College of Law (Minnesota) and also has an LL.M. from the Cardozo School of Law (New York).
 He is a licensed attorney in Minnesota and New York.
 As a member of the “patent bar”, he is authorised to practice before the United States Patent and Trademark Office.
 He has worked as an attorney in law firms in Minnesota and New York involved in patent prosecution and litigation and pharmaceutical mass torts.
 Bernard’s current affiliation with the IP Unit arose out of his work on the impact of Intellectual Property Rights on innovation and development with particular reference to the Millennium Development Goals as part of a major research project under the Ministry of Foreign Affairs of the Netherlands.
 The results of this were later published with Bernard as a contributing author.
 He has subsequently participated in research and published in other areas related to various aspects of international intellectual property rights focusing on such areas as traditional knowledge and the role of IP in developing countries.
 More recently he has begun working in the area of Plant Breeders’ Rights, food security and the role of patenting in biotechnology.
 In addition to these activities Bernard plays an active role in the teaching program of the IP Unit.
 Prior to his legal career, Bernard worked as a pediatric neurologist in the United States.
 His medical degree is from U.C.T.

-Nan Warner is currently the Project Manager of the Open A.I.R.
-(Open African Innovation Research and Training) Project.
+Nan Warner is the Project Manager of two projects: the Open A.I.R.
+(Open African Innovation Research and Training) project and the African Scholars for Knowledge Justice (ASK Justice) project.
 Previously she was Manager, African Academic Links section of the International Academic Programmes Office at the University of Cape Town, and Director of the USHEPiA (University Science, Law, Humanities, and Engineering Partnerships in Africa) Programme.
 She designed and ran the AU/RPN (Association of African Universities / USHEPiA Research Publication Network) from 2000 – 2002; the UPAAE (UNESCO Pilot African Academic Exchange Programme) from 1999 – 2001; the EAAV (Eric Abraham Academic Visitorship Programme) from 2007 – 2011; and the UCT/AAU (UCT/AAU Academic Staff Exchange Programme) from 2010 – 2011.
 In the area of development, Nan was part of the European Universities Association ‘Access to Success’ Project and participated in workshops and the launch of the White Paper in 2010.
 She assisted in the development of the Nyerere (Supporting Academic Mobility and Revitalisation of Higher Education in Africa) Programme, launched in 2010.
 She was part of the EUA-CED Global Strategic Forum on Doctoral Education in 2011, and presented on ‘Mobility, Brain Drain, and Brain Circulation’; and was invited to participate in the HESA/BRITISH ACADEMY/ACU ‘Foundations for the Future: Supporting Early Career Research in Africa : A workshop as part of the Nairobi Process on strengthening the humanities and social sciences in African universities’ in 2011.
 Nan has an M.Ed. from the University of the Western Cape in Higher Education Studies, a Certificate in Management from the South African Qualifications Authority, and has attended a number of training courses in relevant disciplines.

 Specialities : African higher education linkages and programmes, project design and management.